geenty/crypto-pair-scrape/README.md

 # crypto-pair-scrape
-get historic data of currency pairs from polo
+get historic data of currency pairs from polo - Python 3.6